About Harkirat Singh

 Respect for Cultural Heritage & Canadian Values

-Singh values Canada’s diversity while upholding shared civic principles.
-His leadership reflects a respect for cultural identity, social cohesion, and the responsibilities that bind a strong, pluralistic society.
+Singh values Canada’s diversity and is committed to upholding shared civic principles.
+His leadership reflects respect for cultural identity, social cohesion, and the responsibilities that contribute to a strong, inclusive, and pluralistic society.

 Entrepreneurial Thinking in Government